identify multiples and factors, including finding all factor pairs of a number, and common factors of two numbers

 recognise and use thousandths and relate them to tenths, hundredths and decimal equivalents

-round decimals with two decimal places to the nearest whole number and to one decimal place1
+round decimals with 2 decimal places to the nearest whole number and to 1 decimal place

-read, write, order and compare numbers with up to three decimal places1
+read, write, order and compare numbers with up to 3 decimal places

 solve problems involving number up to three decimal places